-You don’t really need a surf guide to show you around as most of California’s waves are pretty easy to find being directly off of California’s world-famous Coast Highway.
+You don’t really need a surf guide to show you around, as most of California’s waves are pretty easy to find being directly off of California’s world-famous Coast Highway, AKA Highway 1.

 One thing you will need to efficiently explore the Golden State is a trusty vehicle of some sort.

 On the lower end of the spectrum, traveling in California will cost you about $135 per day ($50 hostel, $35 car rental, $10 gas, $40 Food/Drink) if you want to enjoy cafes, eating out at restaurants sometimes, drinks, etc. This will be much less if you can split some costs with others.

 Obviously, if you want to go a bit feral, you can spend way less and make it happen, but in the southern part of California and along most of the coast, it’s not easy to free camp.

 On the high end, well, the sky’s the limit.
 You can easily spend plenty of money traveling through California if you can afford the finer things in life.
 With a seemingly endless amount of top-notch restaurants, wineries, spas, luxury hotels, shopping centers, amusement parks, and all sorts of fun things to do, you’ll find no shortage of world-class activities and experiences to indulge in.